 - Publishing a Membership Directory with current and new members.

 - Recognizing a Professional of the Year who has provided outstanding service to the Armenian community.

-The Armenian Professional Society provides scholarships to graduate students of Armenian decent who are or will be attending a university in the United States.
+The Armenian Professional Society provides scholarships to graduate students of Armenian descent who are or will be attending a university in the United States.
 Selection is based on scholastic achievements, faculty recommendations, and involvement in the Armenian Community.
 Learn more about our scholarship program by clicking here.

 Contact us at firstname.lastname@example.org for any questions regarding your scholarship application.